Share:

 1.1

-Shopify offers three main pricing plans: Basic ($39/month), Shopify ($105/month), and Advanced ($399/month).
-Each plan includes features like online store capabilities, payment processing, and sales channels, with increasing levels of reporting and administrative capabilities.
+Shopify offers a 14-day free trial, followed by three main pricing tiers: Basic ($39/month), Shopify ($105/month), and Advanced Shopify ($399/month).
+Each plan includes different features such as reports, advanced analytics, and shipping discounts.

 bigcommerce.com favicon BigCommerce